Add To Favorites

 The story of Nefertiti and the dynamic malleability of Crayola Model Magic® make an exciting project with which to begin or end ancient Egyptian studies.

 Her name means "the beautiful one is come."
 The only sculpture of Nefertiti, wife of the Pharaoh Akhenaten, is on display at the Berlin Museum.
 This rare and intact sculpture beautifully illustrates the dress and decoration sported by ancient Egyptians during the 18th Dynasty.
 At that time, precious gems and beads were almost exclusively used for body ornamentation.
 Gems such as pearls, emeralds, and cat’s eye were combined with exquisitely crafted glass beads.
-Look at photos of the Nefertiti figure.
+Invite students to look at photos of the Nefertiti figure.
 Check out other historical depictions of the time period as well as archeological finds to learn more about the style of adornment for royal Egyptians.

 Roll out thin Model Magic sheets with a rolling pin or marker barrel.
 Cover spring-clip plastic clothespins with the flattened compound to make the largest ornaments.
 Extend the tips as needed to make space to thread the clothespins as beads.
 Smooth out and shape into decorative pieces.
 Model Magic® dries to the touch overnight and dries completely in 2 to 3 days.